Thomas Pesquet

-Thomas Gautier Pesquet (/fr/; born 27 February 1978) is a French aerospace engineer, pilot, European Space Agency astronaut, actor, musician, and writer.
-Pesquet was selected by ESA as a candidate in May 2009, and he successfully completed his basic training in November 2010.
-From November 2016 to June 2017, Pesquet was part of Expedition 50 and Expedition 51 as a flight engineer.
+Thomas Gautier Pesquet (/fr/; born 27 February 1978, is a French aerospace engineer, pilot, European Space Agency astronaut, actor, musician, and writer.
+He was selected by ESA as a candidate in May 2009, and successfully completed his basic training in November 2010.
+From November 2016 to June 2017, he was part of Expedition 50 and Expedition 51 on the International Space Station (ISS) as a flight engineer.
 Pesquet returned to space in April 2021 on board the SpaceX Crew Dragon for a second six-month stay on the ISS.

-Personal life
+Early life and education

-Pesquet was born in Rouen, France, and considers Dieppe his hometown.
+Thomas Gautier Pesquet was born in Rouen, France, and considers Dieppe his hometown.
 He is the younger of two brothers.
-Pesquet is a black belt in judo and lists basketball, jogging, swimming and squash as his favourite sports.
-He is an outdoor and adventure activities enthusiast, and enjoys mountain biking, kite surfing, sailing, skiing and mountaineering.
-He also has extensive experience with, and holds advanced licenses in, both scuba diving and parachuting.
-His other interests include travelling, playing the saxophone and reading.
-He is a supporter of the French football team, as well as the French rugby team and the Stade Toulousain.

-Education

-Pesquet graduated from the Lycée Pierre Corneille in Rouen, France, in 1996.
+Pesquet graduated from the Lycée Pierre Corneille in Rouen, France, in 1998.

-In 2001, he received a master's degree from the École nationale supérieure de l'aéronautique et de l'espace in Toulouse, France, majoring in space systems and space vehicle mechanics.
+In 2001, he received a master's degree from the École nationale supérieure de l'aéronautique et de l'espace in Toulouse, France, majoring in spacecraft design and control.
 He spent his final year before graduation at the École Polytechnique de Montréal, Canada, as an exchange student on the Aeronautics and Space Master.

-Pesquet graduated from the Air France flight school in 2006.
-This led to an Airline Transport Pilot License-Instrument Rating (ATPL-IR).
+Pesquet graduated from the Air France flight school in 2006, obtaining an Airline Transport Pilot License-Instrument Rating (ATPL-IR).

-He speaks French, English, Spanish, Chinese, German and Russian, and is a member of the French Aeronautics and Astronautics Association (3AF), and of the American Institute of Aeronautics and Astronautics (AIAA).